cocktailpeanut/goat/README.md

 1. **URIs not included:** It does NOT include any instructions, addresses, or transaction IDs for downloading files.
 It's simply a library that fetches data from Bitcoin, given a transaction ID.
 2. **No upload (at the moment):** It's "download only".
 If you have already posted something on Bitcoin using the Ordinals protocol, you can download using the simple goat command.

+> **NOTE**
+>
+> If you want to use Goat, you must first store whatever you want on Bitcoin using Ordinals.
+You can do it yourself by using the official [Ordinals indexer + wallet](https://ordinals.com) or 3rd party services like [Ordinalsbot](https://ordinalsbot.com/)

 # Quickstart

 Let's try something for fun!